google/der-ascii/samples/certificates.md

          signatureValue       BIT STRING  }

 The `tbsCertificate` is a large structure with the contents of the certificate.
-This includes the subject, issuer, public key, etc. The `signatureAlgorithm` is specifies the signature algorithm and parameters.
+This includes the subject, issuer, public key, etc. The `signatureAlgorithm` specifies the signature algorithm and parameters.
 Finally, the `signatureValue` is the signature itself, created from the issuer's private key.
 This is the field that must be fixed once the `tbsCertificate` is modified.